 Typically, when somebody gets arrested, especially here in the Central District, Los Angeles and that area, someone is going to be taken into the court.

-I've seen the arrest being made early in the morning and then the person makes the 2:00 calendar in the federal court, at which time they'll be given what charges they're being accused of.
-They will have an opportunity to speak to their attorney.
+I've seen the arrests made early in the morning, and then the person makes the 2:00 calendar in the federal court, at which time they'll be given what charges they're being accused of and have an opportunity to speak to their attorney.

-Usually, once I get retained, I can get ahold of the court pretty quickly, let them know I'm going to be on the case, and obviously will be available to make the federal initial appearance.
+Usually, once I get retained, I can contact the court pretty quickly, let them know I'm going to be on the case, and obviously be available to make the federal initial appearance.

 Federal Indictment and Conditions for Release

-Sometimes the indictment will have been filed, sometimes it won't have been filed, so we have to deal with that.
-If there's an indictment, the person will be given a copy of the indictment and given a chance to go over the indictment with their attorney.
+Sometimes, the indictment will have been filed; sometimes, it won't have been filed, so we have to deal with that.
+If there's an indictment, the person will be given a copy and given a chance to go over the indictment with their attorney.

-Another thing I see being done is pre-trial services will weigh-in on whether or not there's some sort of conditions that the person can be released from custody while their case is pending.
+Another thing I see being done is that pre-trial services will weigh in on whether or not there are some conditions for releasing the person from custody while their case is pending.

-That's all usually going to be decided right at the beginning of the case.
-They'll be a report generated by the probation department saying whether they think the person should be released.
+That's usually decided right at the beginning of the case.
+The probation department generates a report stating whether it thinks the person should be released.

 Signature Bond vs. Property Bond

-If they think the person should be released, under what terms the person should be released.
-In other words, should it be a signature bond, a property bond?
+If they think the person should be released, under what terms?
+In other words, should it be a signature bond or a property bond?

-How is the judge going to let that person go and assure the prosecutors and the system that the person is going to show back up at the next court appearance.
+How is the judge going to let that person go and assure the prosecutors and the system that the person will show up again at the next court appearance?

-So that's something that's going to be argued.
-Obviously, you want your attorney there that you've retained right from the beginning.
+So that's going to be argued.
+Obviously, you want your attorney, whom you've retained from the beginning, there.

 So, if you're a loved one trying to find an attorney, now is the time to get one because once that bond is set, it's very difficult to change it.